 When to Call a Professional

-You’re seeing roaches during the day - Oriental cockroaches are nocturnal.
-If you’re seeing them in daylight, the infestation is likely severe and their hiding spots are overcrowded.
+- You see roaches during the day.
+Oriental cockroaches are active at night.
+Daytime sightings mean the infestation is severe and hiding spots are full.

-You have a moisture problem you can’t fix - Sometimes the source of moisture is structural or requires major repairs.
-A professional can help identify and address these issues.
+- You have a moisture problem you can’t fix.
+A professional can find and address structural issues.

-Health concerns - If anyone in your home has allergies or asthma triggered by cockroach allergens, professional treatment can provide faster relief.
+- Health concerns.
+If anyone in your home has asthma or allergies, professional treatment gives faster relief.

-According to the American College of Allergy, Asthma & Immunology, cockroach allergens are a significant trigger for asthma, particularly in urban environments.
-The proteins in roach droppings, shed skins, and saliva can cause allergic reactions and worsen respiratory symptoms.
-Because oriental cockroaches live in sewers and decaying matter, they can also carry bacteria like Salmonella and E. coli on their bodies.
+The American College of Allergy, Asthma & Immunology lists cockroach allergens as a major asthma trigger, especially in cities.
+Proteins in roach droppings, shed skins, and saliva cause allergic reactions and can make breathing problems worse.
+Oriental cockroaches also carry bacteria like Salmonella and E. coli from the sewers and decaying matter they crawl through.

 How Professionals Get Rid of Oriental Cockroaches

-Thorough inspection - We look beyond the obvious areas to find entry points, moisture sources, and hidden harborages that DIY inspections often miss.
+Full inspection.
+We check beyond the obvious areas to find entry points, moisture sources, and hidden spots that DIY checks miss.

-- Dust applications in wall voids and behind appliances
+- Dust in wall voids and behind appliances

-Moisture control recommendations - We identify specific moisture problems contributing to the infestation and recommend solutions.
+Moisture control guidance.
+We pinpoint the moisture problems feeding the infestation and suggest fixes.

-Follow-up visits - Most oriental roach treatments require 2-3 visits to fully eliminate the population and break the breeding cycle.
+Follow-up visits.
+Most oriental roach treatments take 2-3 visits to fully wipe out the population.

-At Better Termite & Pest Control, we’ve been handling roach problems in the DC metro area for over 57 years.
-Our licensed technicians know the specific conditions that cause oriental cockroach issues in Alexandria, Fairfax, Bethesda, and surrounding areas.
+At Better Termite & Pest Control, we’ve handled roach problems in the DC metro area for over 57 years.
+Our licensed technicians know the conditions that cause oriental cockroach issues in Alexandria, Fairfax, Bethesda, and nearby areas.

-Once you’ve gotten rid of oriental cockroaches, prevention is key to keeping them away:
+Once you’ve gotten rid of oriental cockroaches, these steps keep them from coming back:

-Keep drains active - Run water through floor drains weekly to maintain the P-trap seal.
+- Run water through drains.
+Pour water down floor drains each week to keep the P-trap seal full.

-Schedule regular inspections - Annual pest inspections can catch problems before they become infestations.
+- Get regular inspections.
+Annual pest checks catch problems before they grow.

 Oriental Cockroaches vs. Other Species